ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 - `training_statistics`
 - `model_names`

-For each model (in the aligned lists of `training_statistics` and `model_names`) and for each output feature and measure of the model, it produces a line plot showing how that measure changed over the course of the epochs of training on the training and validation sets.
+For each model (in the aligned lists of `training_statistics` and `model_names`) and for each output feature and metric of the model, it produces a line plot showing how that metric changed over the course of the epochs of training on the training and validation sets.
 If `output_feature_name` is not specified, then all output features are plotted.

 Example command: